High school football: West comes up just short against Concord - Salisbury Post

 Arteaga delivered again, but his field goal left the Falcons trailing 14-6 at the break.

-“The difference in the game was eight points and those eight points were the result of our defense holding West to field goals instead of allowing touchdowns on those first-half possessions,” Paxton said.
+“The difference in the game was eight points and those eight points were the result of our defense holding West to two field goals instead of allowing touchdowns on those first-half possessions,” Paxton said.
 ‘Those were huge stops.”

 Concord maintained the momentum in the second half, stunning the Falcons with a forward pass, something they employ only a handful of times in most games.
-Jenkins got the ball to Presutti, and he outan West’s defensive backs for a 75-yard touchdown.
+Jenkins got the ball to Presutti, and he out-sprinted West’s defensive backs for a 75-yard touchdown.
 Concord led 21-6 with 5:56 left in the third quarter and appeared to have things under control.

 “Our guys played amazing most of the night,” Paxton said.
 “We don’t throw it much, but they came through with a great throw and a great catch and run for that touchdown.”